LinlindembergCz/DEntityFramework/README.md

 # DEntityFramework
 DEntityFramework

-This is the EntityFramework for Delphi
+This is EntityFramework for Delphi

 ## Requirements